Bettendorf OK's higher fitness center fees

-The Bettendorf City Council on Tuesday approved a new fee structure for users of the Life Fitness Center that, with increases, should raise an extra $112,00 annually from the center, given current use.
+The Bettendorf City Council has approved a new fee structure for users of the Life Fitness Center that, with increases, should raise an extra $112,00 annually from the center, given current use.

 That's important because, faced with a loss of $2 million to $4 million because of COVID-19-related shortfalls, the council had considered closing the center as one of its budget-cutting options.
 The city spends about $150,000 per year to operate the center, above the $600,000 it brings in through fees.